 Getting an HMO mortgage

-If you’re looking to let out a multi-room property to multiple occupants who aren’t related, then you’ll need to be aware of HMO legislation.
-Unfortunately for Buy-to-Let landlords, different local authorities will have different criteria as to what classes as a HMO.
+If you’re looking to let out a multi-room property to multiple occupants who aren’t related, then you’ll need to be aware of Houses in Multiple Occupation (HMOs) legislation.
+Unfortunately for Buy-to-Let landlords, different local authorities will have different criteria as to what classes as an HMO.
 They will also have different criteria as to what needs to be licenced.

 Perhaps more frustratingly, mortgage lenders can also vary in their definition of an HMO.
 For that reason, it can be advantageous to work with an HMO mortgage broker when looking for Houses of Multiple Occupancy mortgages.